Glitch860/zmk-config-48Key/README.md

 Included:
 - ZMK config

-- 3D print STL files
+Find 3D printer files for this board at this (repo)[https://github.com/Glitch860/48Key/]